angular-schule/website-articles/blog/2020-01-everything-github/README.md

 ## 4. A first deployment to GitHub Pages

-We are now ready to host our first app on Pages.
+We are now ready to host our first app on GitHub Pages.
-For this, the project must be compiled first and the compiled asseds should be pushed to a new branch.
+For this, the project must be compiled first and the compiled assets should be pushed to a new branch.
 That functionality is provided by `angular-cli-ghpages`.
 GitHub will activate the hosting automatically, if this branch has the name `gh-pages` – which is the default setting for `angular-cli-ghpages`.